mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 ## Importing the data

 As in other examples, we use the Pandas funcion `read_csv()` to import the data from a GitHub repository.
-Since the passengers don't have an identifier, we let the index to be a `RangeIndex`.
+Since the passengers don't have an identifier, we let the index be a `RangeIndex`.

 ```
 In [1]: import pandas as pd